Germany: CDU leader fights for party future in post-Merkel era | DW | 22.11.2019

-"The future is not set yet, it's in our hands," CDU leader Annegret Kramp-Karrenbauer said in a rousing speech.
-This year's party congress comes amid tanking support as the party fights for its vision after Merkel.
+CDU leader Annegret Kramp-Karrenbauer has offered to quit her post if she does not have the backing of her party.
+This year's party congress comes amid tanking support as the party fights for its future after Merkel.

-Annegret Kramp-Karrenbauer, the leader of Germany's ruling Christian Democrats (CDU), delivered a highly-anticipated speech as she fought to defend her post Friday.
+Annegret Kramp-Karrenbauer, the leader of Germany's ruling Christian Democrats (CDU), outlined her vision for the future of her embattled party in a rousing speech as she fought to defend her post from critics on Friday.

 Some 1,000 CDU members have gathered in the eastern city of Leipzig for their annual party conference, which comes amid falling support in opinion polls and several poor state election results.